facebookarchive/JSCaml/README.md

 that existing JavaScript JIT compilers are more than a match for the OCaml code produced by JSCaml.

-So why would you use JCaml at all?
+So why would you use JSCaml at all?
 Two reasons come to mind:

 1. You want to run your JavaScript code on small devices where JIT compilers are not available or do a bad job.